 Chromexcel, Dublin and Derby are all popular leathers produced by the world famous Horween Tannery in Chicago.
 Chromexcel has the biggest name recognition in the leather world, but do not let that get in the way of the quality that is in Dublin and Derby (which are waxed versions of their Essex leather).

 Horween is an awesome leather and has developed a bit of cult following for a good reason.
-It has a unique aroma from their tanning process, and it smells fantastic.
+It is soft and supple, and barely needs any break in.
+It also has a unique aroma from their tanning process, and it smells fantastic.
 Their different leathers have different tanning processes, and so have different smells.
 The Chromexcel has my favorite smell, with what I feel is a subtle sweet note.
 Their Dublin also has a unique and wonderful smell.
 The feel of both leathers is smooth, with the CXL having a waxy layer that leaves a visible wipe when your thumb is rubbed across the surface, and the Dublin having a dry soft feel.
 The look of the Dublin and CXL that is most excellent to me is the "pull up" feature.
 The leather is hot stuffed with waxes and dyed oils that move around the leather as you stress it.
 Over time, or by rubbing the area vigorously you can push the dye back into place.
 This gives it an old world look and feel, and makes it fun to play with.
 See where the little black pen is inserted in this Horween Dublin NWW Field Notes and how the dye was freshly pressured out of the way?